pagliares/refactoring-hands-on/README.md

 ## 08 - refactoring-hands-on

 Eighth version of the example.
 In this example, we apply the refactoring Move Method twice: to move the methods lerPreco e lerPontosLocadorFrequente to the Filme class, keeping the original methods delegating to the new ones.

+## 09 - refactoring-hands-on

+Nineth version of the example.
+This version is divided into 3 parts.

+### 09.1 - refactoring-hands-on
+### 09.2 - refactoring-hands-on
+### 09.3 - refactoring-hands-on